VenturaNotes/Knowledge/- Topics/dictionary (Python).md

 	- #question How to use `threading.lock`
 	- #question What is threading in python
 	- #question what is the [[with (python)]] statement in python

+### Get Method
+- Used to retrieve value associated with a given key.
+If the key does not exist, it returns a specified default value instead of raising a [[KeyError (Python)|KeyError]].
+- In `dictionary.get(key, default_value)`
+	- `key`: Retrieve value the key holds
+	- `default_value`: Optional value to return if key not in dictionary.
+Otherwise, returns `None` by default

 ## Source [^5]

 ### Methods